-The DSLR vs mirrorless debate is still going on, though the truth is that the whole camera market is moving towards mirrorless now.
-So is the DSLR officially dead?
+The DSLR vs mirrorless debate isn't over.
+It's true that the whole market is moving towards mirrorless, but that does not mean the DSLR is officially dead.
+Are mirrorless cameras inherently better in every way?
 No!
-And are mirrorless cameras better in every way?
-Also no!
-The fact is, both take brilliant pictures and offer similar levels of flexibility, except perhaps for video.
+The fact is, DSLRs and mirrorless cameras both take brilliant pictures and offer similar levels of flexibility.
 There will be people for whom mirrorless is the only sensible choice and others for whom the DSLR design still feels the best.
+This will often come down to personal preference, not just technical differences.

-Fans of mirrorless will point to the cameras' slim, portable bodies, their fast and silent shutters, their mechanical simplicity.
-However, DSLR-aficionados will counter the point by saying that for them, the bigger body is the point, as it's more practical to grip for long periods, and will point out that even the best electronic viewfinders can't really replicate the real-time feedback of an optical viewfinder – though the amazing 9.44-million-dot EVF in the Sony A1 shows that soon you might not be able to see the difference.
+However, DSLR-aficionados may argue that the bigger body is the key point, as a DSLR may be more practical to grip for long periods.
+And only the best electronic viewfinders can approach the real-time immediacy of an optical viewfinder – though the amazing 9.44-million-dot EVF in the Sony A1 shows that soon you might not be able to see the difference.

 • Read more: The best full frame cameras today

-Speaking of which, Canon has been making great strides in adding to its full-frame mirrorless range, with the recent EOS R5 grabbing many headlines for its top-of-the-range features like 8K video and the best autofocus on the market.
-At the other end of the scale, Nikon and Panasonic have done a good job of producing more affordable full-frame mirrorless options, with the Nikon Z5 and the Panasonic Lumix S5 both making their debuts recently.
-Sony, meanwhile, continues to be a formidable beast in both stills and video, with the long-awaited Sony A7S III proving to be yet another low-light monster.
+Canon is one company that has been making great strides with its full-frame mirrorless range, with the EOS R5 setting new standards for focusing and 8K video caputre.
+At the other end of the scale, Nikon and Panasonic have done a good job of producing more affordable full-frame mirrorless options, with the Nikon Z5 and the Panasonic Lumix S5.
+Sony, meanwhile, continues to be a formidable contender in both stills and video, with the long-awaited Sony A7S III proving to be yet another low-light monster and the remarkable Sony A1 trumping just about every other full frame camera for tech – though at a price!

 DSLR vs mirrorless pros and cons

-We will explain what the differences are, whether they are likely to matter to you, and which type of camera might be best for what you want to photograph.
-There are lots of myths about DSLR vs mirrorless cameras that need busting, particularly the idea that mirrorless cameras are somehow intrinsically better.
-In reality, it's not always about what these different types of camera can do, as much as the type you most like to use.
+We will explain the key differences between DSLR and mirrorless cameras, whether they are likely to matter to you, and which type of camera might be best for what you want to photograph.
+It's not always about what these different types of camera can do, as much as the type you most like to use.

 If you're a big-time Canon fan, for example, the best Canon camera could turn out to be a DSLR or a mirrorless model, and it's the same with the best Nikon cameras.
 Our list of the best mirrorless cameras is changing constantly as new models keep appearing.
 The best DSLR cameras, by contrast, change much more slowly.